SageMindAI/autogen-agi/README.md

 ## Features
-- **Enhanced Group Chat**: Modified AutoGen classes for advanced group chat functionalities.
+- **Enhanced Group Chat** 💬: Modified AutoGen classes for advanced group chat functionalities.
-- **Agent Council**: Utilizes a council of agents for decision-making and speaker/actor selection.
+- **Agent Council** 🧙: Utilizes a council of agents for decision-making and speaker/actor selection.
 Based on a prompting technique explored in [this blog post](https://www.prompthub.us/blog/exploring-multi-persona-prompting-for-better-outputs).
-- **Conversation Continuity**: Supports loading and continuation of chat histories.
+- **Conversation Continuity** 🔄: Supports loading and continuation of chat histories.
-- **Agent Team Awareness**: Each agent is aware of its role and the roles of its peers, enhancing team-based problem-solving.
+- **Agent Team Awareness** 👥: Each agent is aware of its role and the roles of its peers, enhancing team-based problem-solving.
-- **Advanced RAG**: Built in Retrieval Augmented Generation (RAG) leveraging [RAG-fusion](https://towardsdatascience.com/forget-rag-the-future-is-rag-fusion-1147298d8ad1) and llm re-ranking implemented via [llama_index](https://www.llamaindex.ai/).
+- **Advanced RAG** 📚: Built in Retrieval Augmented Generation (RAG) leveraging [RAG-fusion](https://towardsdatascience.com/forget-rag-the-future-is-rag-fusion-1147298d8ad1) and llm re-ranking implemented via [llama_index](https://www.llamaindex.ai/).
-- **Domain Discovery**: Built in domain discovery for knowledge outside of llm training data.
+- **Domain Discovery** 🔍: Built in domain discovery for knowledge outside of llm training data.
-- **Custom Agents**: A growing list of customized agents.
+- **Custom Agents** 🌟: A growing list of customized agents.

-## Demo Transcript
+## Demo Transcript 📜
 For an example output see this post: https://www.reddit.com/r/AutoGenAI/comments/186cft9/autogen_executing_autogen/

-## WARNING
+## WARNING ⚠️
 This project leverages agents that have access to execute code locally.
 In addition it is based on the extended context window of gpt-4-turbo, which can be costly.
 Proceed at your own risk.

-## Installation
+## Installation 🛠️
 - clone the project:
 ```bash
 git clone git@github.com:metamind-ai/autogen-agi.git